-6. My last piece of advice?
-Be brave
+6. Be brave

 You may take on projects that you aren’t sure how you’re going to finish.
 If that’s the case, if you’re not 100% confident of how you’re going to complete a project…

 Give your client a realistic idea of when they can expect that work back.